vaibhav29498/GloVeInit/README.md

 # GloVeInit
 Implementation of the GloVeInit model for SemEval-2020 Task 1: Unsupervised Lexical Semantic Change Detection.
 To be presented at the 2020 International Workshop on Semantic Evaluation.
-Preprint can be found on [arXiv](https://arxiv.org/abs/2007.05618).
+Paper can be found on [ACL Anthology](https://www.aclweb.org/anthology/2020.semeval-1.25/).

 Run the following command to set the required permissions.
 ```